Jared-Godar/codeup_notes/sql/sql_notes.md

     - Pushing to git dialy.
     - New repository today for SQL; will be making new repositories about once a week
 - Grading
-    - Pushing every clas day to github
+    - Pushing every class day to GitHub
-    - Weekly, will look and see if pushes were made every class day
+    - Weekly, the instructors will look and see if we made pushes every class day
     - Important, measured for accountability

 - Starting to write the same type of code we will likely be using every day in DS career